FlavioSerra-afk/FoodBank-Manager/README.md

 ## Multisite notes

 Capabilities are granted per site on activation: administrators retain all FBM capabilities while custom FBM Manager/Staff roles receive their mapped bundles.
 Options such as theme, schedule, and migration markers store per site, and destructive uninstall requires explicit opt-in.
 See [Docs/Plan.md](Docs/Plan.md) for rate-limit and multisite notes.

+## Uninstall & privacy

+Settings → Uninstall & Privacy exposes a manager-only checkbox to allow destructive uninstall.
+When enabled (or when the `FBM_ALLOW_DESTRUCTIVE_UNINSTALL` constant is defined), uninstall removes FBM tables, options, caches, and scheduled events; otherwise, data remains for reinstalls and audits.
+The same screen includes a shortcut to enqueue the WordPress privacy eraser for a member email or reference.
+FoodBank Manager also registers privacy exporter/eraser callbacks and injects policy text describing retained data and the use of opaque QR tokens.

 ## API errors